bangconghuynh/qsym2/docs/docs/user-guide/symmetry-group-detection.md

 In the working of the algorithm, several types of numerical comparisons need to be made:

 - comparisons between principal moments of inertia to classify the rotational symmetry of the system,
-- comparisons of atomic coordinates to determine if a point transformation leaves the system invariant,
+- comparisons of atomic coordinates to determine if a point transformation leaves the system invariant, and
 - comparisons of normalised vector components to determine if a symmetry element has already been found.

 Since all of the quantities being compared are over the field of real numbers represented computationally as 64-bit floating-point numbers, thresholds are required to account for numerical inaccuracies or uncertainties so that these numerical comparisons can be made stable and meaningful.